MLB Picks and Parlays | MLB Picks and Odds for June 11

 |Odds

-This line feels like somewhat of a trap but we have to remember that the Milwaukee Brewers have played horrible baseball in their last 10 games, only winning one of those games.

-They ended up getting embarrassed against the Washington Nationals on Friday, 11-5.
-However, everybody knows that Milwaukee is a much more talented team than Washington, and this little stretch that they are going through should end soon.
+Taking the New York Yankees to win by -1.5 runs can certainly get boring after a while, but making money is never something we don’t love doing.
+The Yankees have been able to play great baseball throughout the entire season and at this point in the year, there is no debating that they aren’t the best team in the league.

-Eric Lauer is going to be on the mound for Milwaukee and he has held hitters in the Washington Nationals lineup to a .262 batting average with an average exit velocity of only 86 mph.
+Today is another day that the Yankee should be able to dominate the Chicago Cubs as Jameson Taillon is going to be on the mound.
+He has held hitters in the current Chicago Cubs lineup to a ,250 batting average and an average velocity below 84.5 mph.

 |Picks